gregertw/packetstrap/README.md

 ```

 Your IP address will be different of course.
 As you can see, you are provided with the iPXE boot URLs for the bootstrap, master, and worker nodes.
-Now you can boot the following in Packet.
+Now you can boot the following in Packet console (choose your own server type):

- - bootstrap – c2.medium.x86 – custom iPXE – use the bootstrap.boot URL above
+ - bootstrap – c3.medium.x86 – custom iPXE – use the bootstrap.boot URL above
- - master0 – c2.medium.x86 – custom iPXE – use the master.boot URL above
+ - master0 – c3.medium.x86 – custom iPXE – use the master.boot URL above
- - master1 – c2.medium.x86 – custom iPXE – use the master.boot URL above
+ - master1 – c3.medium.x86 – custom iPXE – use the master.boot URL above
- - master2 – c2.medium.x86 – custom iPXE – use the master.boot URL above
+ - master2 – c3.medium.x86 – custom iPXE – use the master.boot URL above
- - worker1 – c2.medium.x86 – custom iPXE – use the worker.boot URL above
+ - worker1 – c3.medium.x86 – custom iPXE – use the worker.boot URL above
- - worker2 – c2.medium.x86 – custom iPXE – use the worker.boot URL above
+ - worker2 – c3.medium.x86 – custom iPXE – use the worker.boot URL above

 As those boot, you’ll need to get those IP addresses into Amazon Route53 and also change haproxy to have the right IP addresses.